Report: Pathways to Building Code compliance for farm-totara timber

 Compliance with the Building Code, for specific uses, based on the natural characteristics and constraints (particularly durability) of the farm-totara timber resource has been the focus of this investigation.

 Timber, being a natural material, is variable in durability performance depending on species, application and conditions it is exposed to in service.

 Leaky buildings are described as those that both allow water to penetrate the building envelope or cladding system and that then hold the water in the wall cavity, where it may remain for some time.
 This results in the building's timber framing staying wet, raising its moisture content to levels that then allow fungal growth.
 It should be stressed that although the Building Code requires framing timber to be durable for 50 years, any timber, regardless of the standard to which it is treated (including the H3 standard) will decay if it remains wet (Parliament 2002).

 The Building Code

-The required level of durability (in years) under situations of moisture ingress does not appear to have ever been defined for such low risk houses, and thus the only option available for Alternative Solutions that involve different species to Douglas fir is to compare and test levels of durability against Douglas fir.
+The required level of durability (in years) under situations of moisture ingress does not appear to have ever been defined for such low risk houses, and thus the only option available is an Alternative Solution that involves comparing and testing levels of durability for farm totara against Douglas fir.

 Research undertaken by Scion on decay resistance of framing in situations where moisture content is raised, showed that sapwood of cypress species had higher durability than sapwood of Douglas fir1.
 Larch sapwood was of equivalent durability to Douglas fir sapwood and heartwood of both larch and Douglas fir was also of equivalent durability.
 However, NZS 3602 Timber and wood based products for buildings, has not been updated to reflect the results of this research, nor has Clause B2/AS1 of the Building Code.
 Farm-totara was not tested.